-Note about range: You manually specify the range in the “range=” part of the URL.
+Another note about the “range” parameter: You manually specify the range in the “range=” part of the URL.
 This is the “&range=A1:C26” that you see in the URL of the embed code.

-Here’s a live example of the working embed code:
+Here’s a live example of the working embed code.
+I include the embed code inside a cell for reference:

 Below is an embed of the second sheet within the same test project.
 To embed this specific sheet, I had to click on its tab within the project to make it active, then inspect the URL that gets loaded.
 That URL contains the gid number.
 It’s not something simple or logical like “2” or “1.”
 In my case, it was 2106886376, as the image above shows.
 So all you do is change the functioning embed code to reflect that.

 So here’s what the embed code for the 2nd sheet in my project looks like.
-Notice how the “gid” part of the URL has changed:
+Notice how the “gid” part of the URL has changed.
+I also adjusted the width and height of the embed, just to show you what those configurations are doing:

 And below is the result: